dimnikolos/microbit/README.md

 6. hourglass.py: A hourglass timer.

+7. land.py: Count land bodies the random micro:bit image.

-7. pickacard.py: Picks a random card from a deck.
+8. pickacard.py: Picks a random card from a deck.

-8. pickaLetter.py: Picks a letter from the alphabet as if it is fastly recited.
+9. pickaLetter.py: Picks a letter from the alphabet as if it is fastly recited.

-9. pythagorean.py: A Pythagorean table quiz.
+10. pythagorean.py: A Pythagorean table quiz.
 Button A asks questions and button B shows correct answer.

-10. quotes.py: Button A shows a movie quote.
+11. quotes.py: Button A shows a movie quote.
 Button B shows the title of the movie.
 Can you find the movie without pressing button B?

-11. quotes2.py: Same as the previous one but uses quotes.txt.
+12. quotes2.py: Same as the previous one but uses quotes.txt.

 	Step 1: Flash the microbit with the code.